 Hospitals may also find that a better working environment will help to attract new, young talent.

 Many countries spend 8 to 17 per cent of their GDP on healthcare, and hospitals typically account for 60 per cent of this total.
 As healthcare costs rise and demand increases, hospitals are seeking ways to lower their expenses while maintaining patient care.
 Better productivity is one way to do this.

 “Technology is a solution for reducing healthcare spending,” says Johnsen.
 “The market potential for IMATIS is enormous.
 Vast sums of money are being spent on healthcare, but not many IT solutions have been able to increase productivity.”

-A pioneer in mobile e-health technology, Imatis has been providing ICT solutions to Norwegian hospitals for 17 years.
+A pioneer in mobile e-health technology, DNV Imatis has been providing ICT solutions to Norwegian hospitals for 17 years.
 The IMATIS solution is now installed in hospitals worldwide.

 Mobile e-health solution for hospitals